stefaniuk/link-capture-browser-extension/docs/prd.md

 The system shall handle API failures gracefully and log or surface errors in a way that supports development and troubleshooting.

+Notes:

+- The first release shall distinguish between partial capture outcomes that are still submitted and explicit failures that stop submission.
+- Explicit failures shall produce deterministic local feedback and logging with a documented failure reason.
+- Capture submission requests shall use a `10` second timeout.
+- Token exchange and token refresh requests shall use a `10` second timeout after the browser-mediated redirect has completed.
+- The first release shall not automatically retry timed-out or failed POST submissions, except for exactly one retry after a successful token refresh following a `401 Unauthorized` response.
+- `400`, `403`, `500`, network errors, and request timeouts shall be terminal failure outcomes for the current capture attempt.

 ### FR11.
 Support Local Mock Endpoint

 The system shall support configuration that allows the payload to be sent to a local mock server during development and test.